 - d.
 Could you identify a lurking variable in this study?
-Mother's health, age, sedentary lifestyle (smoking habits, alcohol consumption etc), diet, genetic history, type of dwelling, household income, education, etc. - e.
-Can we conclude that higher air pollution levels cause pre-term births?
+Mother's health, smoking habits, drinking habits, diet. - e.
+Can we conclude that higher air pollution levels cause preterm births?
 (Establish causal relationships)

-No, we cannot establish a causal link in this study because the study design (observational study) doesn't address the lurking variables that might affect the relationship between pollution and pre-term births.
+No, we cannot establish a causal link in this study because the design (observational study) doesn't addressed the lurking variables that might affect the relationship between pollution and preterm births.